fulcro-legacy/semantic-ui-wrapper/README.md

 1. Make sure to exclude react from all cljs deps
 2. Add react and react-dom to your npm-deps
 3. Add a foreign lib config to cause the npm version to appear like the cljsjs version

+# Contributing

+Ping the Fulcro slack channel with your idea, or create a github issue.
+It is a good idea to do that before trying to help.

+The documentation extraction step still needs to be done, so that would be an awesome contribution to help with.

 # LICENSE